-Key implications for the OTS: Managing the impacts of an increased population will require a strategy that seeks to encourage trips by walking, cycling or public transport over car travel.
+Oxford's population is projected to exceed 161,000 people by 2021 impacts of an increased population will require a strategy that seeks to encourage trips by walking, cycling or public transport over car travel.
 Changing demography means the OTS must deliver high quality transport choices which are accessible to all (irrespective of age, mobility level, or ethnic background).